 In 1951, the most devastating flood hit Eudora and the surrounding area when the Kansas River waters peaked at 30 feet.

 The town’s two elevators consolidated in 1954, and the next year, a brick city hall building was erected.

 By the 1960s, businesses included two lumber companies, cleaners, two gas stations, a garage, a Chevrolet dealership, two restaurants, a grocery store, two insurance agencies, two banks, and several barber/beauty shops.
 In 1963, a Catholic school was built that also served as the new Holy Family Church.
 The Santa Fe Railroad closed the depot in November 1967 because there were no passenger trains anymore.

-In 1979, the former Bismarck Hotel was gutted by fire and was then razed.
+In 1979, the former Bismarck Hotel was gutted by fire and razed.

 The continued growth of Eudora and new housing subdivisions necessitated enlarging the public school facilities.
-In 1994, Eudora West Elementary servicing fourth through sixth grades opened.
-A year later, voters approved the construction of a new Eudora high school south of the city at 2635 Church Street with a capacity for 350 students.
+In 1994, Eudora West Elementary servicing fourth through sixth grades, opened.
+A year later, voters approved the construction of a new Eudora high school south of the city at 2635 Church Street with a capacity of 350 students.

 City of Eudora